HSBNE-Archive/Policy/Rules/Rules.md

     3. If the secretary receives a notice of intention to appeal via a public announcement, the secretary must, within 7 days after receiving the notice, call a general meeting to decide the appeal.
+    4. If the reason for termination was substantiated belief of illegal behaviour the appeals process is not available to the person whos membership has been terminated.

 11. #### General meeting to decide appeal